This salmon bibimbap is an incredibly delicious bowl of contrasting flavours and textures – earthy, tangy, sweet and spicy.

 - the spinach lends a grassy earthiness

-- the beansprouts give slightly squeaky, light feel to the dish, even if I have added some soy sauce to them
+- the beansprouts give a slightly squeaky, light feel to the dish, even if I have added some soy sauce to them

 - the marinated cucumbers add a salty, tangy flavour